 For a quick bite

 If you only have a few minutes to spare, or just want to get off your feet, Craft Bar and Lounge, conveniently located inside the Convention Center, has a wide variety of small plates and delicious snacks like fresh deli wrapped sandwiches, a variety of flatbread pizzas, and fresh salads.
 Minnesota-made beers rotate through the lounge, including Surly, Lift Bridge, Big Wood and numerous seasonal options.
 Caffeine spikes and snacks can be picked up at the Convention Center’s Dunn Brothers outpost.

-For fast and fast-casual food, there are tons of options—mostly down the main street of Nicollet, these include Chipotle, QDOBA, La Belle Crepe, and Panera Bread.
+For fast and fast-casual food, there are a couple options—mostly down the main street of Nicollet, these include Chipotle, Coconut and Whisk Cafe, Come Pho Soup and QDOBA.
 As well as a Jimmy John’s just around the corner along 9th street.
 Popular Minneapolis staple, Lotus sells budget-friendly, counter service Vietnamese, like fried rice, noodles, egg rolls and pho that you can eat in or eat on the run.